 The MFT program is for today’s upper end RX/Elite Sanctional and aspiring or current Games athlete.
 If that doesn’t narrow it down, you should be inside/around the top 300 in the CrossFit Open worldwide leaderboard before considering the volume and intensity of MFT.
 A daily dose of programming will consist of anywhere from 3-4 mandatory training pieces and an additional 1-2 optional pieces plus accessory work.
 To maximize the effectiveness of this program we recommend anywhere from 3-5 hours per day depending on the training, and ideally breaking that up into 2 separate sessions.
 Your lifestyle needs to allow for 8.5-10 hours of sleep and a dialed in nutrition plan to truly maximize the MFT program.
 This is for the big dogs.

 The Age Group program is for athletes in the Masters and Teens age groups who are looking to crack the top 200 in the Open and compete for a spot at the CrossFit Games via the Age Group Online Qualifier.
 The program blends the volume of MFT with the weights and intensities of the Hatchet program for the most well-rounded age group program around.
-The written program is for Teens ages 16-17 and Masters aged 35-55.
-For teens 14-15 and Masters 55+, we provide Age Division Modifications, or ADMs, to each training piece as required based on standards we’ve seen in the Open, Games, and what we believe is reasonable.
-What makes this program different is that we take more care to moderate the volume of things like squatting, overhead work, jumping, and others to ensure recovery is possible from day to day.
-We also provide “Maintenance” pieces that include mobility and accessory work to help keep your body healthy.
+For teens 14-15 and Masters 55+, you will occasionally see provide Age Division Modifications, or ADMs, for each training piece as required based on standards we’ve seen in the Open, Games, and what we believe is reasonable.
+What makes this program different is that we take more care to moderate the volume of things like squatting, overhead work, jumping, and more to ensure recovery is possible from day to day.
+Depending on the Phase, we also provide “Maintenance” pieces that include mobility and accessory work to help keep your body healthy.

-Now that you understand a bit about the program as a whole, let’s talk about what you’re looking at in a typical training day.
+Now that you understand a bit about the programs we provide, let’s talk about what you’re looking at in a typical training day.
 One of the cornerstones to our program is the customization we afford our athletes by providing “mandatory” and “optional” training pieces.
-For our MFT and Age Group programs, each day you’ll first see anywhere from 3-4 “Mandatory” training pieces, followed by directions as to how many of the following “Optional” pieces you should choose from.
+For our MFT and Age Group programs, each day you’ll first see anywhere from 3-4 mandatory training pieces, followed by directions as to how many of the following optional pieces you should choose from.
 When choosing optional work, we’re expecting you to pick the things you least want to do, and therefore probably need to do most.
 Once again, RELATIVE intensity is your fast track to success.
 Attempting to perform more work than you’re ready for or able to recover from is a recipe for disaster.
 We usually recommend athletes begin with the Hatchet volume (3 pieces per day) and gradually introduce more volume as you adapt to it.

 Ok, we’re not trying to insult your intelligence, but so many of you have asked for warm ups in the past that we provide one for you.
 Note that depending on how many training sessions you do or which training pieces you choose to do first, the warm up may or may not apply.
 Our warm up is a recommendation, but you should know yourself best as to what you need for the upcoming session.